Sociology Course Offerings

-The 1960s and '70s: Focusing on the news events, social movements, technological innovations, fashions, arts, films, and music of the 1960s and '70s, this course examines what really went on in the 1960s and '70s in terms of social change and how much of that social change, generations later, still resonates.
+The 1960s and '70s: Focusing on the news events, social movements, technological innovations, fashion, art, films, and music of the 1960s and '70s, this course examines what really went on in the 1960s and '70s in terms of social change and cultural transformation and how much of that social change and cultural transformation, several generations later, still resonates.

 Sociology May Term Study Abroad Experiences